 No child or group of children should be left unattended at any time.
 For meetings/events on church premises, volunteers should aim for 2 adults per group as a minimum depending on the circumstances.
-More leaders may be required dependent on the needs and ability of the people attending.
-It is the group leader's responsibility to review staff requirements.
+More helpers may be required dependent on the needs and ability of the people attending.
+It is the group leader's responsibility to review and ensure adequate staff requirements.